76,99 €

 Autorenporträt

-Professor Ameur Mosbah is a professor at the Faculty of Political Science and International Relations, University of Algiers 3, and Director of the Laboratory for Strategic Research on Algerian Foreign Policy.
-He has written 51 individual books, nine collective books, and dozens of scientific articles.
+Professor Ameur Mosbah is a professor of strategic and security studies at the University of Algiers 3 and director of the Laboratory for Strategic Research.
+He has authored 52 individual books, ten collective books, and dozens of academic articles.
+His most recent book is Symbolic Power Theory: Fireless Management of War.